alzrVR/SHIBAGT-GOLD-MOD-MENU/README.md

 4. put the file in your plugins folder (u need monke mod manager)
 5. launch your game and don't use it in publics
 6. say buhbye
+7. (optional) if you want to see more information go to the latest release on github